Clinical Concept Embeddings Learned from Massive Sources of Multimodal Medical Data: Materials and Methods

 \subsection{Text Normalization and Preprocessing}

 For text data it is important to first normalize against some standard vocabulary or thesaurus.
 Word embeddings operate on tokens, and many medical concepts can span multiple tokens.
-To collapse multi-word concepts into a single token we used the Narrative Information Linear Extraction (NILE) \cite{yu2013short} system normalized against the Systematized Nomenclature of Medicine - Clinical Terms (SNOMED-CT) \cite{donnelly2006snomed} reference thesaurus.
-SNOMED-CT IDs were then mapped to concept unique identifiers (CUIs) from the Unified UMLS \cite{bodenreider2004unified}.
-The pipeline converts all letters to lowercase, removes punctuation, and replaces all medical concepts with their CUI representation (e.g. 'bronchopulmonary dysplasia' with C0006287 and 'resulting from' with C0678226).
-For example, our pipeline would transform the sentence (taken from \cite{Jobe2001}):

-\begin{quote} Bronchopulmonary Dysplasia was first described by Northway and colleagues in 1967 as a lung injury in a preterm infant resulting from oxygen and mechanical ventilation. \end{quote}
+To collapse multi-word concepts into a single token, we used the Narrative Information Linear Extraction (NILE) \cite{yu2013short} system normalized against the Systematized Nomenclature of Medicine - Clinical Terms (SNOMED-CT) \cite{donnelly2006snomed} reference thesaurus.
+SNOMED-CT IDs were then mapped to concept unique identifiers (CUIs) from the UMLS \cite{bodenreider2004unified}.
+The pipeline converts all letters to lowercase, removes punctuation, and replaces all medical concepts with their CUI representation (e.g., `bronchopulmonary dysplasia' with C0006287 and `resulting from' with C0678226).
+For example, our pipeline would transform the following sentence (taken from previous work\cite{Jobe2001}): \begin{small} \begin{myquote} \texttt{Bronchopulmonary Dysplasia was first described by Northway and colleagues in 1967 as a lung injury in a preterm infant resulting from oxygen and mechanical ventilation.} \end{myquote} \end{small} into the following normalized representation: \begin{small} \begin{myquote} \texttt{C0006287 was first described by northway and colleagues in 1967 as a C0024109 C3263722 in a C0021294 C0678226 C0030054 and C0199470} \end{myquote} \end{small}